LIFE IN HAPPY VALLEY

 SECRECY

 From its beginnings, the Manhattan Project was cloaked in secrecy.
-Most workers knew little about the ultimate project mission – building the atomic bomb; they were told the project was a secret military effort to support the war.
-Workers were instructed not to discuss their tasks or job location.
+Most workers knew little about the ultimate project mission – building the atomic bomb.
+They were told the project was a secret military effort to support the war.
+Workers were instructed not to discuss their tasks or job location even with other site workers.
 From new employee orientation to job training to the daily commute, the workforce was reminded about the covert nature of their jobs.

 A NEW LABOR FORCE EMERGES